 Pang et al. Sutter bipolar radiofrequency volume reduction of palate for snoring and mild obstructive sleep apnea.
 The Journal of Laryngology & Otology.
 2009; 123: 750-754

-Best possible coagulation results can be achieved, according to the doctor’s requirements, with two bipolar modes.
-For instruments with wider tips of 1 mm and more, the MACRO mode is ideal.
+High quality coagulation results can be achieved, according to the doctor’s requirements, with two bipolar modes.
+For instruments with wider tips of 1 mm and more, the MACRO mode is recommended.
 The advantage of fine instruments – their precision – is enhanced by the PRECISE mode, which can be adjusted in steps of 0.5 watts.
 Its gentleness and characteristics may improve coagulation results during subtle interventions and near sensitive structures.